 Perhaps unsurprisingly I have been anti-Valentine’s Day for years.
 I can’t, in all honesty, remember the last time I celebrated it.
-But this year, this year I’d like to embrace the capitalist-driven falsehoods behind what it otherwise a random February 14th and Thursday.
+But this year I’d like to embrace the capitalist-driven falsehoods behind what it otherwise a random February 14th and Thursday.
 Take my money, Paris!
 Give me gifts, partner!
-Do, suggest the love playlist, Spotify!
+Do, suggest The Love Playlist, Spotify!
 I’m all for it this year.

 I don’t know what is driving this change in direction.
 Should I be worried?

 Though cynical I would say too that I am rather romantic.
 I enjoy stuffing the odd love note into a pocket and organising a surprise or two out of the blue.
 I can tell my boyfriend that I love him without feeling like there needs to be a special occasion to do so.
 I’m also dating a French man and the stereotype is true: they do romance very well, even I’d say, unintentionally well (before our first date, he actually used to leave extracts from Romeo and Juliet in my letter box at work which I’d find every morning, mysteriously unsigned).

 With all that you’d think that when we got together we would have fallen immediately into the idea of Valentine’s Day.
 The reality is that we never have; in fact I have just asked him this minute if we’ve ever celebrated the day and it has been met with a characteristic non!